 Refresh Url: The API endpoint to refresh the access token once it has expired.

 Currently, client credentials grant type is not supported by custom connectors.

-The following example demonstrates using the Generic Oauth 2 identity provider to authenticate with the Active Directory service.
+The following example demonstrates using the Generic Oauth 2 identity provider to authenticate with the Microsoft Entra ID service.

-During the connection creation process, the user will be asked to enter the credentials for login to the service.
-These credentials will be used by the application to get an authorization token.
-For every request, this authorization token will be sent to your service through the Authorization header.
+During the connection creation process, the user is asked to enter the credentials for login to the service.
+These credentials are used by the application to get an authorization token.
+For every request, this authorization token is sent to your service through the Authorization header.